-Covid 19 update: as C19 makes face to face group learning impossible at the moment the book making course is only being delivered online at the moment.
-Please email me to register your interest in taking part in a session!
+Covid 19 update: as C19 makes face to face group learning impossible at the moment the book making course is being delivered online at the moment with my friend and fellow book making expert Lizzie Shepherd.
+Please email me to register your interest in taking part in a session with us as we are scheduling dates throughout the year to meet demand.

 On a book making (or book binding) workshop, we cover all the various types of books suitable for photographers, how to make them and how to think about sequencing.
 This is where we are creating a coherent set of images suitable for displaying in a photobook you design and make yourself through various methods I will discuss with you.